Usheninte/kup-js/homework/12-object-oriented-programming/README.md

 - Staff should be able to add/ update stock item names and quantities
 - Staff should be able to check box indicating item sold out status
 - Staff should be able to place items in appropriate categories
+- Staff should be able to remove items from stock lists